Scholarships and Bursaries

 - Have completed at least 30 credits in the last year and scored an average of 75% or more.

-- You must fill out and submit the application!
+- Fill out and submit the application form, before the deadline!

 FINANCIAL AID BURSARIES

 *First term: September 30 of every year